Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis

-\begin{itemize} \item {\textit{{Collaboration}}: refers to the number of pull requests.
+\fig{lang_projects} shows that the projects we chose for our experiment comprise different languages.
+Note that we did not use all the data in Github.
+GitHub has over 100 million repositories as of the time of this collection so we only use data from the ``GitHub showcase project'' list.
+Many of these projects contain very short development cycles; are used for personal use; and are not be related to software development.
+Such projects may bias research findings.
+To mitigate that, we filter out projects using the standard ``sanity checks'' recommended in the literature~\cite{perils,curating}: \bi \item {\textit{{Collaboration}}: refers to the number of pull requests.
 This is indicative of how many other peripheral developers work on this project.
-We required all projects to have at least one pull request.} \item {\textit{{Commits}}: The project must contain more than 20 commits.} \item {\textit{{Duration}}: The project must contain software development activity of at least 50 weeks.} \item {\textit{{Issues}}: The project must contain more than 10 issues.} \item {\textit{{Personal Purpose}}: The project must not be used and maintained by one person.
-The project must have at least eight contributors.} \item {\textit{{Software Development}}: The project must only be a placeholder for software development source code.} \item {\textit{Project Documentation Followed}: The projects should follow proper documentation standard to log proper commit comment and issue events to allow commit issue linkage.} \item {\textit{Social network validation}: The Social Network that is being built should have at least 8 connected nodes in both the communication and code interaction graph (this point is discussed further in \ref{sec:Personnel Metrics} and \ref{sec:Product Merics}).} \end{itemize}
+We required all projects to have at least one pull request.} \item {\textit{{Commits}}: The project must contain more than 20 commits.} \item {\textit{{Duration}}: The project must contain software development activity of at least 50 weeks.} \item {\textit{{Issues}}: The project must contain more than 10 issues.} \item {\textit{{Personal Purpose}}: The project must have at least eight contributors.} \item {\textit{{Software Development}}: The project must be a placeholder for software development source code.} \item {\textit{Project Documentation Followed}: The projects should follow proper documentation standards to log proper commit comment and issue events to allow commit issue linkage.} \item {\textit{Social network validation}: The Social Network that is being built should have at least 8 connected nodes in both the communication and code interaction graph (this point is discussed further in \ref{sec:Personnel Metrics} and \ref{sec:Product Merics}).} \ei